ehamberg/gtdguide/src/lyagtd.markdown

 </div>

-When you have determined the next action you should consider if it takes two minutes or less to do it.
-If it does, do it right away.
-(Things like and ^^"e-mail funny cat video to grandma"^^.)
-The reason for this is simple: if the action takes two minutes or less, the overhead of tracking it will be very large compared to how long it takes to just *do* it.
-If it takes more than two minutes you should **delegate** it if appropriate--noting what was delegated and when on a @@waiting for@@ list, or add it to your own @@next actions@@ list.
-Unless your secret superpower is delegation, this is probably where most things will end up.
+When you have determined the next action, you should consider if it takes less than two minutes to do it.
+If this is the case, do it.
+Right away.
+(Things like ^^"e-mail funny cat video to grandma"^^.)
+The reason for this is simple: if the action takes two minutes or less, the overhead of tracking it will be large compared to how long it takes to just *do* it.
+If it takes more than two minutes you should **delegate** it if appropriate--noting what was delegated and when on a @@waiting for@@ list, or add it to your own @@next actions@@ list of things you want to do as soon as you have the time.
+Unless your secret superpower is delegation, the @@next actions@@ is probably where most things will end up.
+If open loop will take more than one action to close, the overall goal should be noted on a @@projects@@ list which will be explained in a few sections.

 To summarise, when processing your @@in@@ list(s), you should follow this
 procedure: